abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 To begin, notice that breathing in has a different effect on the mind and body than breathing out.
-When we breathe in, there's an expansion of the body—we are bringing in the life force, expanding and energizing what one might call the system of our existence.
+When we breathe in, there's an expansion of the body---we are bringing in the life force, expanding and energizing what one might call the system of our existence.
 That's different from breathing out, which is a release, a settling, a stopping.
 These distinct qualities have different effects on the mind.
 By knowing that,